grafana/grafana/docs/sources/dashboards/previews.md

 > **Note:** Dashboard previews are available in Grafana 9.0+ as an opt-in beta feature.
 Data source permissions are not yet taken into the account when displaying the dashboard previews - refer to the [permissions]({{< relref "#preview-visibility">}}) to learn more before enabling the feature.

 You can view dashboard previews only when the feature is enabled for your instance.
 It is an opt-in feature that is, by default, disabled.
-If your administrator enables the feature (link to config section), then you can use the following procedure to view previews in the Grafana UI.
-Grafana saves your choice in the browser's local storage to make it persistent across sessions.
+You can view the previews in the Grafana UI after clicking on the _Show previews_ toggle once the administrator enables the feature following the procedure described below.

 - [Enable dashboard previews](#enable-dashboard-previews)
 - [About the dashboard previews crawler](#about-the-dashboard-previews-crawler)